Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \section{Event selection}

 We analyze a data sample of $\Pp\Pp$ collisions at $\sqrt{s}=13\TeV$ collected by the CMS experiment between 2016 and 2018, corresponding to an integrated luminosity of \cmslumi.
 Events are selected with several single and double electron and muon triggers, chosen to maximize the trigger acceptance.
 Minimum \pt trigger thresholds vary from 27 to 32\GeV (24 to 27\GeV) for single-electron (single-muon) triggers.
 For double-lepton paths they correspond to 23 (17)\GeV and 12 (8)\GeV for the leading and subleading electron (muon).
-Additional high-\pt triggers with relaxed criteria target electrons (muons) with a \pt threshold of 115 (50)\GeV to complement the \WH channel triggering strategy.
+Additional high-\pt triggers with relaxed criteria target electrons (muons) with a \pt threshold of 115 (50)\GeV.
+These triggers increase the signal acceptance inclusively by roughly 1\%, with the effects of up to 7\% (2\%) for electrons (muons) with $\pt > 115 \GeV$ ($\pt > 50 \GeV$).

 To account for the different sources of SM background in each channel, different selection criteria and background estimation strategies are employed to define signal regions (SRs) and control regions (CRs).